Alien-Worlds/alienteleport/contracts/teleporteos/README.md

 ## Upgrade from running teleport contract of alien world

 Just deploy the contract over the old teleport contract account and run the ini action.
-(In this upgrade the old table structures are not changed.
-There are only new tables)
+Note: In this upgrade are additional tables, the structure of the old tables is not changed.

 # Install test suite on windows